cherryramatisdev/zet_cli/README.md

 ## Commands

+0. `zet (i)nit`: Initialize the repo in the current empty directory
 1. `zet (t)itles`: Print all the titles from the entries (the tags are presented alongside the title, for easy filtering in notes like journaling or other tag)
 2. `zet (g)rep`: Grep for particular substring or regex pattern within your